The parameterized space complexity of model-checking bounded variable first-order logic: Introduction

 It is unlikely that the bound on the quantifier alternation rank can be omitted in this statement.
-Indeed, it follows from Vardi's completeness result mentioned above that $\pmc(\cl{FO}^2)$ cannot be decided in the displayed space unless $\cl{P}\subseteq \cl{SPACE}(\log^2 n)$.
+Indeed, it follows from the P-completeness result mentioned above that $\pmc(\cl{FO}^2)$ cannot be decided in the displayed space unless $\cl{P}\subseteq \cl{SPACE}(\log^2 n)$.